brunetto/cv/index.md

 **DevOps Team Leader @ THRON** `March 2023 - Present`

 Take care of the new born infrastructure and automation team with a focus on people wellbeing.
-Modernize infrastructure adopting state-of-the-art tools to write, build, ship and monitor applications on AWS. actively serve as a bridge between the stakeholders and the team finding the better balance between different needs.
+Modernize infrastructure evaluating and adopting state-of-the-art tools to write, build, ship and monitor applications on AWS. actively serve as a bridge between the stakeholders and the team finding the better balance between different needs.
 Reorganize work flows to lower friction and let the team get the job done.

 **Software Architect @ THRON** `Oct 2021 - Present`